jon-harper/OmniBox/docs/development.md

 - Temperature-controlled exhaust fan
 - Always-on filtration fan

+### Isolation From Heat

-Electronics are typically rated for short periods at high ambient temperatures, but the 50C (120F) or higher temperatures in a well-insulated enclosure are hazardous to electronics.
-I printed my first of Steve Burcham's cases to remove my electronics from such heat (OmniBox is derived from his work).
+Most electronics will overheat in the 50C (120F) or higher ambient temperatures of a well-insulated enclosure.
+I printed my first of Steve Burcham's cases to remove my electronics from such heat; OmniBox is derived from his work.

-### Managing Devices
+### Flexibility and Accessibility

-Common devices like fans and lights (and Raspberry Pis!) need a buck converter lower the voltage from a 3D printer's power supply.
-My printed cases for these printer/enclosure combos became cramped with them.
-Each buck converter had to sit on a tray above the microcontroller unit (MCU); wiring changes to the MCU required that I first remove up to three buck converter trays.
+Devices like fans and lights--and Raspberry Pis!--need a buck converter lower the voltage from a 3D printer's power supply.
+My cases soon were cramped with bucks.
+Each one mounted on a tray above the microcontroller unit (MCU); wiring changes to the MCU required that I first remove up to three buck converter trays.

-### Support for Large Boards

-Additionally, I wanted to use the BIGTREETECH's Octopus in a case, which I had used to success with another project.
-The Octopus 1.1 is a solid board that provides ample power sources and signal pins.
+### Ample Room

+After I discovered BIGTREETECH's Octopus in another project, I wanted a case for it.
 The Octopus does not fit the cases I had already printed; I also had several ideas to improve upon Steve's case.

 With these requirements and goals in mind, I decided to design my own case.

-## Building the OmniBox

-This is my second electronics case designed around general shape and layout from Steve's V3 case.
-I kept compatibility only with the original display screens.
-Lids should be easy to modify to fit.

-Templates are provided for all trays and panels to allow further customization and support for new products.

-## Development Gallery
+## Early Development Gallery

 These photos detail some of the evolution of Steve's original case into OmniBox.